-- 6.59 PPS6 and London Plan Policy 3D.1 along with Saved UDP Policy LE2 provide the policy context to achieve objective 2 and to build competitive economic growth by supporting both local and non-local businesses.
-In terms of the supply side of commercial units, the 2006 Industrial and Business Land and the 2009 Retail and Town Centre Frontages surveys, showed that there is generally a wide range of units to meet the needs of different types and sizes of business.
-There is a perceived need for more small affordable modern business incubation type units and some larger modern retail units. - 6.60 PPS6 and London Plan Policy 3D.1 seek retail development that is appropriate in type and scale to its function and location.
+- 6.59 PPS6 and London Plan (2008) Policy 3D.1 along with Saved UDP Policy LE2 provide the policy context to achieve objective 2 and to build competitive economic growth by supporting both local and non-local businesses.
+In terms of the supply side of commercial units, the 2006 Industrial and Business Land and the 2010 Retail and Town Centre Frontages surveys, showed that there is generally a wide range of units to meet the needs of different types and sizes of business.
+There is a perceived need for more small affordable modern business incubation type units and some larger modern retail units. - 6.60 PPS6 and London Plan (2008) Policy 3D.1 seek retail development that is appropriate in type and scale to its function and location.
 Occupancy levels across the borough's town centres, parades and retail parks vary.
-Last year saw an increase in vacant shop frontages in the borough's town centres resulting from the national economic downturn.
+2009 saw an increase in vacant shop frontages in the borough's town centres resulting from the national economic downturn.
+The level of vacancy rate has more or less remained the same in 2010/11.
 There has been a noticeable decrease in vacancy rate this year.
 The vitality and viability of Hillingdon's town centres has not been seriously affected as A1 uses are still the predominant use albeit at a reduced ratio from the previous year. - 6.61 The diversification of product ranges by supermarkets into comparison goods, the drift of shoppers to the internet and mail order retailing, and the polarisation of high street name businesses to the major centres and retail parks, has contributed to a weakening of the comparison goods retail offer in some locations in the borough, notably Northwood Hills and Ruislip Manor.
-While the overall objectives of PPS6 and London Plan Policy 3D.1 are still being met in terms of the scale of development and appropriate location within the town centre network, interest by major retailers in the borough is strong, especially with regard to edge of centre locations.
+While the overall objectives of PPS6 and London Plan (2008) Policy 3D.1 are still being met in terms of the scale of development and appropriate location within the town centre network, interest by major retailers in the borough is strong, especially with regard to edge of centre locations.
 This will need to be carefully monitored in the future especially with regard to appeal outcomes.